M-J-Bauer/MIDI-to-CV-using-ATtiny85/README.md

 Also, if possible, turn off Pitch-bend and After-Touch, and set the minimum interval between Control-Change messages to 50 or 100 milliseconds.

 The ATtiny85 MCU is not a good choice for "serious" MIDI-CV applications.
-The ATmega32U4, which I chose for my [superior MIDI-to-CV translator design](https://www.mjbauer.biz/DIY-MIDI-to-CV-box.html), has a full-featured UART (on-chip peripheral) with RX interrupt capability, so it can handle a much greater volume of received messages.
+The ATmega32U4, which I chose for a better [MIDI-to-CV translator design](https://www.mjbauer.biz/DIY-MIDI-to-CV-box.html), has a full-featured UART (on-chip peripheral) with RX interrupt capability, so it can handle a much greater volume of received messages.

 See my other DIY electronic music projects at [www.mjbauer.biz](https://www.mjbauer.biz/).